Housing Authority of the City of Oklahoma City

 After You Apply

-Once accepted onto the waiting list, keep your contact information updated with the PHA.
+Once accepted onto the waiting list at Housing Authority of the City of Oklahoma City, keep your contact information updated.
 Most housing authorities will remove applicants who cannot be reached.
-Wait times vary from 6 months to over 5 years depending on demand.
+Housing Authority of the City of Oklahoma City manages approximately 7,849 assisted housing units (5,071 Section 8, 2,778 Public Housing), and wait times depend on turnover and demand in Oklahoma City.
 You will be notified when your name reaches the top of the list for eligibility verification.

-Public Housing Public Housing
+Public Housing Public Housing open

-Public Housing units are owned and operated directly by the housing authority.
+Public Housing units at Housing Authority of the City of Oklahoma City are owned and operated directly by the housing authority.
 Rent is set at 30% of your adjusted monthly income.
-Units range from apartments to townhomes and are maintained by the PHA.
+Housing Authority of the City of Oklahoma City manages approximately 2,778 Public Housing units in Oklahoma City.
 You may request a transfer to other Public Housing developments but cannot use this benefit at private rental properties.

-HCV Housing Choice Voucher (Section 8)
+HCV Housing Choice Voucher (Section 8) closed

-The Housing Choice Voucher program provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
-You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for your area.
-Vouchers are portable, meaning you can take them with you if you move to a different city or state.
+The Housing Choice Voucher program at Housing Authority of the City of Oklahoma City provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
+You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for Oklahoma City.
+This program serves approximately 5,071 households.
+Vouchers are portable — you can take them with you if you move to a different city or state.

 Frequently Asked Questions